redis/docs/content/develop/interact/search-and-query/query/combined.md

 ## Missing values

-You can use the `ismissing(@field)` query function to search for missing fields, that is, fields that are part of the index but missing from a particular set of keys.
+You can use the `ismissing(@field)` query function to search for documents that do not contain a specific field (provided this field indexes missing values).

 ```
 FT.SEARCH idx:bikes "ismissing(@price) @description:(kids | small)"